 my answer is natrum muriaticum.

 I see, but here’s the problem with that.
 You’re going about it backwards.
-You’re supposed to get the Big Picture first, and the smaller stuff later.
+You’re supposed to get the Big Picture first, and the smaller picture later.
 It’s like this: If your cow is missing, and you try to find her by asking everyone in Italy if they’ve seen your brown cow with a white spot in the middle of her forehead, it will take you forever to find her!
-But if you can call all the dairy farms and out which one the cow thief took her to, then you only have to pick her out among maybe 20 or 30 other cows using her individualizing (strange/rare/peculiar) markings!
-So the first thing to do is find the farm, do a search of the farms!
+But if you can call all the dairy farms and out which one the cow thief sold her to, then you only have to pick her out among maybe 20 or 30 cows using her characteristic (strange/rare/peculiar) markings!
+So the first thing to do, then, is find the farm, do a search of the farms!
 Look for a farm, don’t look in movie theaters and restaurants and don’t ask random people on the street!
-Maybe Italy has only 3 farms!
+Maybe Italy has only 3 dairy farms!
 It’s so much easier now!
 So in other words, we have to find out what illness Hillary has, because the illness is the farm, and the remedy is the cow.
 The illness is the primary rubric.
 What illness does “Hillary E. Clinton” have?
 She has a flu-like illness!
 She says she’s got heat alternating with cold (chills and fever), she’s got muscle aches and she’s got a headache, plus there are the usual common symptoms.
 So, we ask ourselves, what flu remedy is irritable, has sneezing fits, face pain and the other characteristic symptoms of the case?
-Well, it’s not Nat-mur because Nat-mur isn’t in the influenza rubric!
+Well, it’s not Nat-mur because Nat-mur isn’t in the farm— the influenza rubric!
 See?
 We can eliminate Nat-mur right away!
 Nat-mur’s not even a cow!
 We’re only looking for cows–something you’d find on a farm.
 It’s like, when a person is injured, we’re only interested in injury remedies!
 We’re thinking, “Is it Arnica?
 Hypericum?
 Bryonia?
 Rhus tox?
 Ruta?”
 Oh, she doesn’t want to be touched, it must be Nat-mur!
 No, Nat-mur is not an injury remedy!
 Right?
 See?
 But if we had a case of DEPRESSION with aversion to company and an aversion to being touched, then Nat-mur would be our first consideration!
 So, Big Picture first!
 Big to small, big to small.

 Read Tidbits 50 on how to pick rubrics in a case: